Wolf Cub Heads

 Pack Totems are described in the Wolf Cub Handbook (first published in 1916) and the head of the wolf is suggested as the Totem.
 Ribbons are added for each proficiency badge earned and it is suggested that a brass nail for every Cub who joins the pack.

 This particular head in the Archive collection has Green and Blue ribbons with, attached to the end, stitched cards with C M W Taylor 1933 and C M J Covell.
 The undated J Covell is in the same paper and stitching.
-Green and Blue 7th Cambridge.
-The names have not been identified as leaders of the 28th; lists of leaders of the 7th are less readily available.
-Cubmaster (CM) J Covell is A J Covell, also involved in the 23rd and 13th packs
+Green and Blue suggests the 7th Cambridge, but this school did not have a pack.
+Lists of leaders of the 7th suggest the close match of W Taylor-Young of Trinity but as a S.M.
+Cubmaster (CM) J Covell is A J Covell, involved in the 23rd and 13th packs, but not known to be associated with the 7th.

 The head above has a socket in the back for a pole and Geoff Oliver of the 28th recalls this or one similar used at the opening of Cub camps in the 1960’s.